shuibitianantian/Arbitrary-FFT/GPU/README.md

 2. You can compile `test.cu` and run it.
 If you do not want to ouput the running time, just modified the code of `fft_gpu::fft_cuda`.

-3. Current implementation can not deal with data length more than 1e7
+3. Current implementation can not deal with data length larger than 1e7